CarlB01/Relatednodes/README.md

 ---

+## 🔒 Privacy & Data Safety

+This plugin triggers an automated notice during the Obsidian community review process called **Vault Enumeration** (due to the use of `vault.getMarkdownFiles()`).

+* **100% Local Processing:** This function is strictly used to map note relationships natively and build your semantic graph in real-time.
+* **No External Transmission:** No file paths, note titles, or contents are ever sent to external servers, trackers, or third-party APIs.
+Your data remains completely yours, offline, and inside your vault.

+---

 ## 📰 The Backstory & Legacy

 For decades, the semantic power of mapping information into strict **Parents, Children, Friends, and Siblings** relationships belonged to closed, proprietary database silos.
 As a healthcare professional navigating intensive daily workflows, I searched for alternative architectures that combined this specific cognitive layout with local, secure data ownership.